aljazsim/validation-framework-for-typescript/Readme.md

 ## Validation decorators and their default validation message templates

 All validation decorators exist in their "Cannot" and "Must" form.
 All validation decorators have a standard list of parameters (custom validation message template, validation level, validation context, validation priority).
-If any of them is omitted or set to null, the default value provided by the underlying validator will be used.
+If any of them is omitted or set to null or undefined, the default value provided by the underlying validator will be used.
 Some validation decorators have an extra parameter (e.g. CannotBeLongerThan requires the maximum length).
 See the list below.

 | cannot decorators                               | cannot default validation message template                      | must decorators                               | must default validation message template                      | applies to        |
 | ----------------------------------------------- | --------------------------------------------------------------- | --------------------------------------------- | ------------------------------------------------------------- | ----------------- |